FLUX-SE/all_docs/en_US/spat_revolution_doc/Files_&_folders.md

 *  history.txt an history of the terminal commands

-The FLUX SE - IRCAM Folder contains preferences and presets of the three Spat Revolution plug-ins.
+The FLUX SE - IRCAM Folder contains preferences and presets of the three SPAT Revolution plug-ins.

 The Ircam Folder contains a subfolder called *sofa* which contains the sofa.catalog.xml file.
 The HRTF catalog.